khalilmohammadmhajne/weather-data-api/README.md

 ## Production Hosting URL

-The service was deployed, you can use it through the following URL:
+The service was deployed on VM instance, you can use it through the following URL:

 ```text
 http://35.225.213.117/